Enterprise-Group-Ltd/aws-services-snapshot/docs/postgresql-install.md

 2. Execute this command:
 `bash ./aws-services-snapshot.sh -r myRegion -p myAwsCliProfile`

+## Utility output
+The utility creates a unique directory on the EC2 instance and a unique schema on the PostgreSQL database for each run.

+The unique EC2 directories contain:
+* Summary report
+* Error report (if any)
+* Log (if set with -g parameter)
+* subdirectory `snapshot-files` containing the JSON results files for each AWS CLI command executed

+The unique PostreSQL schemas contain:
+* AWS services and AWS CLI commands tables used in that run
+* JSON results tables for each AWS CLI command executed

 ## Selecting which AWS services and AWS CLI commands to snapshot
 To select which AWS services and AWS CLI commands to snapshot, edit the Excel workbook `driver_aws_cli_commands-X-X-X.xlsx` and copy the contents of the tabs into the database tables in schema: `aws_sps__commands`